A More Sustainable Campus, A More Sustainable Role Model, and A More Sustainable Education System

 Emami, N.; Marteinsson, B.; Heinonen, J. Environmental impact assessment of a School building in Iceland using LCA-including the effect of long distance transport of materials.
 Buildings 2016, 6, 46.

 Hong Kong Green School Guide 2014. the Hong Kong Green Building Council(HKGBC).
+(Reference link)

 Kellert SH.
 The biological basis for human values of nature in Kellert SH, Wilson EO. (eds) The Biophilia Hypothesis.
 Washington D. C: Island; 1993.